 If you are not sequestrated, a Trust Deed will continue to run even if it does not become ‘protected’, but creditors who have objected to it can still petition for your sequestration.

-How does it become a protected trust deed?
+How does it become a Protected Trust Deed?

 - Most of your creditors; or